Tarik-B/pokechu/README.md

 ## Features

+Pokémon and stuff

 ## TODO

 Major:

 - [ ] Filter by games
-- [ ] List of games in pokemon details
+- [ ] List of games in Pokémon details
-- [ ] Add pokedex official description(s?) in details
+- [ ] Add Pokedex official description(s?) in details
-- [ ] Add pokemon cries (trigger on opening details?)
+- [ ] Add Pokémon cries (trigger on opening details?)
-- [ ] Pokemon variants (Alola, mega evolutions, gigamax, etc.)
+- [ ] Pokémon variants (Alola, mega evolutions, gigamax, etc.)
 - [ ] Filter main list by types/etc.

 Minor:

-- [ ] Find a way to display all searched fields of pokemon when searching
+- [ ] Find a way to display all searched fields of Pokémon when searching
 - [ ] Auto close keyboard when clicking on main list while searching
 - [ ] Decrease height of list (not grid) items to make list view actually useful (display more items than grid view)

 ## Known bugs

-- [ ] Bottom sheet overlaps bottom (and thus also the end) of main list
+- [X] Bottom sheet overlaps bottom (and thus also the end) of main list
 - [ ] Main activity something refreshes (loading overlay + list transition animation) when coming back from details(/settings?) for no reason
 - [ ] Captured/discovered count icons not vertically centered
 - [ ] "Follow system" theme follows system theme as it was on app launch